Jenna Miscavige Hill

 Jenna Miscavige Hill (born February 1, 1984) is an American former Scientologist.
 After leaving the Church of Scientology in 2005, she has become an outspoken critic of the organization.

 She had been a third-generation Scientologist, the granddaughter of Ron Miscavige Sr. (who would leave the church in 2012), the daughter of Elizabeth "Bitty" Miscavige and Ron Miscavige Jr. (who left in 2000) and the niece of current Scientology leader David Miscavige.

-Her book Beyond Belief: My Secret Life Inside Scientology and My Harrowing Escape, recounting her experience growing up and living within the Scientology movement, was published by HarperCollins in 2013.
+Her memoir Beyond Belief recounts her life within the Scientology movement, and was published by HarperCollins in 2013.
 She now runs a website which she co-founded with other ex-Scientologists to provide support and foster discussion for people either in or having left the church.

 Early life

 Jenna was born in Concord, New Hampshire, on February 1, 1984.
 Her mother was Elizabeth "Bitty" Blythe, and her father was Ronald "Ronnie" Miscavige, Jr the older brother of David Miscavige.
 She has two brothers, Sterling and Justin.

 Her parents joined Scientology's Sea Org just before Jenna turned two years old.
-From then on she spent most of her childhood apart from her parents and says she was only allowed to see them once a week.
+From then on she spent most of her childhood apart from her parents and says she was allowed to see them only once a week.